Cecil Fergerson: Los Angeles County museums

 Fergerson started working in the L.A.
 County Museum system as a custodian at the Natural History Museum in 1948.
-By 1953 his position was elevated to museum helper, where he worked moving exhibits and installing artwork.
+By 1953, his position was elevated to museum helper, where he worked moving exhibits and installing artwork.
 An exhibit of French Expressionist paintings sparked his interest in art, and Fergerson began attending art lectures and reading extensively.

 By 1968, Fergerson continued to rise through the museum system, becoming an art preparator for LACMA, and began advocating for the inclusion of African-American artists in the museum's exhibitions.
-That year, Fergerson teamed with colleague Claude Booker to form the Black Arts Council, which grew to over 1,000 members in two years.
+That year, Fergerson teamed with colleague Claude Booker to form the Black Arts Council, which grew to more than 1,000 members in two years.
 The BAC not only pressured LACMA to organize exhibitions for African-American artists, but also did extensive work supporting artists outside the museum.
 The BAC organized student field trips to art exhibits, gave lectures at schools, and curated art exhibitions at various community locations and events.